- Common Language Identifier: OKGVMO

 - Horn antennas?
 No

-- Original hops: 1966 — Kansas City DO, Holden
+- Original paths: 1966 — Kansas City DO, Holden

 The site is located more than 3 miles south-southeast of Oak Grove’s city center off East Round Prairie Road.
 The site’s location makes it difficult to photograph, as it is secluded in a rural residential area.
 The only access to it is a private driveway which passes a couple homes.